-Advantages of Biofuels
+Benefits of Biofuels

-The Environmental Benefits of Biofuel
+The Environmental Advantages of Biofuel

 Biofuel absorbs carbon dioxide from the atmosphere when its plant matter base (biomass) is grown.
 The carbon dioxide is then released back into the atmosphere when the fuel is burnt.
 The combustion of petrol and diesel produces many different types of local air pollutants.
-It is anticipated that Bio-based fuels can provide an estimated 80% reduction in overall CO2 life cycle emissions compared to fossil fuels.
+It is anticipated that bio-based fuels can provide an estimated 80% reduction in overall CO2 life cycle emissions compared to fossil fuels.

 Reducing Dependence on Fossil Fuels